As a JET participant in Saga, you can be pretty sure that there will be ample things to keep you busy and connected to your fellow JETs.

 When: Depends on when the blossoms bloom.
 In Kyushu, this can be anywhere from late March to early April.

 Where: The Yafuoku!
 Dome is near the waterfront in Fukuoka City.
 Take a bus from Hakata (bus center next to the station) or Tenjin (in front of Solaria Plaza).
-Tickets can be purchased at the ground, or from the automated ticket/booking machines in convenience stores.
-(Hannah recommends purchasing tickets in advance for weekend or holiday games!)
+It can also be accessed from Toujin Station, followed by a 20 minute walk.

 When: The baseball season runs from May to October.
 Schedules are available online from February.